Ribbit and Rip It: Marketing

 Ahead of the episode's release, Marvel released a video promoting the appearance of Leap-Frog in the episode, with cast members from the series such as Maslany, Gonzaga, and Mark Ruffalo, as well as Kermit the Frog, auditioning for the part.
 Germain Lussier from Gizmodo believed the video was purely a way to further "mess" with fan's anticipations for the arrival of Daredevil in the series, while John Dodge from Comic Book Resources also believing the video was a "troll" by Marvel.
 ComicBook.com's Kofi Outlaw felt the promo gave Leap-Frog the same "vibes" as Lubeman from the HBO series Watchmen.

 A QR code was included in the episode that allowed viewers to access a free digital copy of She-Hulk (2014) #9.
 After the episode's release, Marvel announced merchandise inspired by the episode as part of its weekly "Marvel Must Haves" promotion for each episode of the series, including a She-Hulk Funko Pop, apparel, and accessories.

 Reception

-Audience viewership

-According to Nielsen Media Research who measure the number of minutes watched by United States audiences on television sets, She-Hulk: Attorney at Law was the seventh-most watched original series across streaming services for the week of October 3–9, 2022, with 454 million minutes watched, a 13.6% increase from the previous week.
-According to Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, She-Hulk: Attorney at Law was the sixth most in-demand streaming show in the United States, during the week ending October 7, 2022.
-She-Hulk: Attorney at Law was the top streaming series for viewers in the United States for the week ending October 9, 2022 according to Whip Media's TV Time.